franck-benault/test-kotlin/README.md

-# test-kotlin
+# kotlin introduction

-simple introduction of kotlin for java backend developers
+this is a simple introduction of kotlin for java backend developers...